 Johnson County Community College COMPASS Test Schedule

-The JCCC COMPASS test is an untimed computer adaptive test offered to determine your eligibility before enrolling in classes.
-This is exempt in case you have a qualifying ACT score or if you have completed a similar course in a different institution with a grade C or above.
+The COMPASS is an untimed computer adaptive test offered to determine your eligibility before enrolling in classes.
+This is exempted in case you have a qualifying ACT score or if you have completed a similar course in a different institution with a grade C or above.

-The JCCC COMPASS test, similar to other COMPASS test is not a pass/fail test.
 It is only a test to determine if you need to take up some pre-courses before you can understand college level courses.
 In other words, it determines if you are college-ready or not.
 If you are not, it suggests some courses you must take to become college-ready.
-The courses that it suggests are based on your performance in the COMPASS test.
+The courses that it suggests are based on your performance in the COMPASS.

 The test is administered post-admission, and requires a valid JCCC ID.
-This is an ID that is printed on your ID card, and is used to check out materials from the library, access to labs and gyms, events etc.The same ID is mandatory if you intend to walk-in to the test centre for JCCC COMPASS test.
+This is an ID that is printed on your ID card and is used to check out materials from the library, access to labs and gyms, events etc.The same ID is mandatory if you intend to walk-in to the test centre for the exam.
 Remember that the testing centre working hours are subject to change, so it is best to check the official website before planning for your test day.
 The link for the same is given below:

-The biggest advantage of the JCCC COMPASS test is that it is an untimed test.
-Thus, it is comforting for the student to work at his own pace, and the test score represents the true ability of the student.
-While it is not expected that you study for the test for an extended period of time, it is expected that you brush up your basics.
+The biggest advantage of this examination is that it is an untimed test.
+Thus, it is comforting to know that one can work at his own pace during the test and the score represents the true ability of the student.
+While it is not expected that you study for a long period of time, you are expected to brush up your basic knowledge of your high school syllabus.
 This can easily be done using the online study guides available on the official site of testing and services.
 Here’s the link for study guides: